offbynull/learn/Math/input/input.md

  make?
 "700 / 3"        make?
 "50 / 3"      make?
 "2 / 3"
 ```

 Each of the divisions are easy to perform because trialing 0s can be stripped-off prior to trial-and-error division (ideas 2 and 3).
-That is, the actual numbers being input into trial-and-error division are much smaller than_REL they would normally be because trailing 0s are removed.
+That is, the actual numbers being input into trial-and-error division are much smaller than they would normally be because trailing 0s are removed.
 Smaller numbers mean easier to perform.

 ```{svgbob}
                               752